togakangaroo/togakangaroo.github.io/_posts/2019-11-15-tdd-with-no-more-tears.md

 Carpenters build tools to make their job easier all the time.
 We are coders - we specialize in creating tools.
 We can and should be writing code that makes it easier for us to write code!

-As we churn through are scenarios we find more opportunity to refactor our tests - for example by introducing an `elapses` function to replace a `describe` block which simply advances the timer.
+As we churn through scenario after scenario, we find more opportunity to refactor our tests.
+For example we introduce an `elapses` function to replace a `describe` block which simply advances the timer.

 {% gist e7934b00571c397f1c96c009a82cf5e7 %}